Skip to main content

 Delivery chain (receive message)

 For the delivery chain, we only need to think about two things: we want to keep track of which orders we should deliver but must also take into account if, for some reason, the message is delayed such that the shipment becomes ready before it was created.
-This would never happen in a real-life scenario, but we'll consider it in this in this example.
+This would never happen in a real-life scenario, but we'll consider it in this example.

 module;